apache/openwhisk/docs/actions-php.md

 The following sections guide you through creating and invoking a single PHP action, and demonstrate how to bundle multiple PHP files and third party dependencies.

-PHP actions are executed using PHP 7.1.18.
+PHP actions are executed using PHP 7.2.6, with PHP 7.1.18 also available.
-To use this runtime, specify the `wsk` CLI parameter `--kind php:7.1` when creating or updating an action.
+To use the PHP 7.2 runtime, specify the `wsk` CLI parameter `--kind php:7.2` when creating or updating an action.
 This is the default when creating an action with file that has a `.php` extension.
+You can use `-- kind php:7.1 to use the PHP 7.1 runtime.

 An action is simply a top-level PHP function.
 For example, create a file called `hello.php` with the following source code: